MicrosoftEdge/MicrosoftWebDriver-chocolatey/README.md

-# Microsoft Edge Web Driver
+# Microsoft Web Driver

-This project contains the files that are part of the Microsoft Edge Web Driver cholatey package.
+This project contains the files that are part of the Microsoft Web Driver chocolatey package.

 While the Microsoft Edge Web Driver downloads are available in https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/, it's very common to end up using a wrong version.
 Even more, starting with the Windows 10 18H2 update Web Driver will be an optional capability of the OS.
-The cholatey package automatically installs the right version for Web Driver based on the Windows 10 build number.
+The chocolatey package automatically installs the right version for Web Driver based on the Windows 10 build number.
 Only stable versions of Windows 10 are supported prior build 17134.